myspc-development/art-test/docs/dashboard-editor-developer-guide.md

 Each widget opens a configuration modal where admins can adjust width, height and custom settings such as refresh intervals.
 These values are stored with the layout JSON described in [Dashboard Layout Config](dashboard-layout-config.md).

+The editor toolbar now includes **Reset Layout**, **Export** and **Import** buttons.
+Reset clears the current user's layout so the role default loads on next page view.
+Export downloads the layout JSON while Import lets admins paste or upload a template.
+A **Preview Mode** toggle renders the dashboard exactly as a selected role would see it.

 ## Debugging Tips
 Enable `SCRIPT_DEBUG` in `wp-config.php` to load unminified JavaScript.
 The editor logs layout actions to the browser console when the `AP_DEBUG` constant is true.
 If widgets fail to render, check the network tab for REST errors and confirm that permalinks are enabled.